stanford-cs149/asst4-trainium2/README.md

   - With Max Pool: 2.5 points

 **Performance of Fused Convolution - MaxPool Kernel: 50 Points + 5 Points EC**
-  - Without Max Pool (Float 16): 17.5 points
+  - Without Max Pool (float16): 17.5 points
-  - Without Max Pool (Float 32): 17.5 points
+  - Without Max Pool (float32): 17.5 points
-  - With Max Pool (Float 16): 7.5 points
+  - With Max Pool (float16): 7.5 points
-  - With Max Pool (Float 32): 7.5 points
+  - With Max Pool (float32): 7.5 points
-  - Without Max Pool on Smaller Images (Float 16): 1.25 points EC
+  - Without Max Pool on Smaller Images (float16): 1.25 points EC
-  - Without Max Pool on Smaller Images (Float 32): 1.25 points EC
+  - Without Max Pool on Smaller Images (float32): 1.25 points EC
-  - With Max Pool on Smaller Images (Float 16): 1.25 points EC
+  - With Max Pool on Smaller Images (float16): 1.25 points EC
-  - With Max Pool on Smaller Images (Float 32): 1.25 points EC
+  - With Max Pool on Smaller Images (float32): 1.25 points EC

 ## Hand-in Instructions

 Please submit your work using Gradescope.
-If you are working with a partner please remember to tag your partner on gradescope.
+If you are working with a partner please remember to tag your partner on Gradescope.

 1. **Please submit your writeup as the file `writeup.pdf`.**
 2. **Please submit `conv2d.py` from part 2.**